marvinscham/disenchanter/README.md

   - Keep enough (1/2) shards to fully master all champions (only disenchant shards that have no possible use)

+  - Keep one shard of each champion regardless of mastery

   - Manual exceptions

 - Disenchant (duplicate) Emotes, Ward Skins, Skins and Eternals